netxms/netxms-doc/admin/web-services-monitoring.rst

 Data Collection from Web Services
 =================================

-|product_name| has built-in data collection mechanism using web services,
+|product_name| has a built-in data collection mechanism using web services,
 allowing to extract data for DCIs from JSON, XML, or plain text responses to HTTP requests.
-Data collection from web services is done via |product_name|
+Data collection from web services is done via the |product_name|
 agent.
-If zoning is not used (or for Default zone), agent running on NetXMS server is used.
-If zoning is used, zone proxies are used (and if a zone has no proxies configured, agent on NetXMS server is used as last resort).
+If zoning is not used (or for the Default zone), the agent running on the NetXMS server is used.
+If zoning is used, zone proxies are used (and if a zone has no proxies configured, the agent on NetXMS server is used as last resort).

 Configuring Web Service Data collection